XOP/css-codeguide/README.md

 :page_with_curl: **[Code follow-up](example/)**

-The very basic option is to organize all code within _1_ file.
+The very basic option is to organize all code within _one_ file.
 This approach will work fine for small or/and one-time projects, that do not require maintainability whatsoever.
 ```
 root/